nuxt/docs/en/guide/modules.md

 ### Use async/await

 <p class="Alert Alert--orange">Be aware that `async`/`await` is only supported in Node.js > 7.2.
 So if you are a module developer at least warn users about that if using them.
-For heavily async modules or better legacy support you can use either a bundler to transform it for older Node.js comparability or using promise method.</p>
+For heavily async modules or better legacy support you can use either a bundler to transform it for older Node.js compatibility or using promise method.</p>

 ```js
 const fse = require('fs-extra')